 Is it scarier to see the monsters coming when the main characters can’t, or to never know when they are lurking just around the corner?
 Horror fiction podcasts have really pushed horror to its limits with immersive sound design and stories more twisted than M. Night Shyamalan’s.
-So, if you’re really looking to scare yourself to the point of no return this Halloween, then do we have some stories for you.
+We would say Stephen King’s, but his work has also been adapted for podcasts.
+So, if you’re really looking to scare yourself to the point of no return, we have some stories for you.

 From iHeartRadio comes “Mordeo,” an immersive horror story that starts in the Monongahela Forest, when two brothers enter and only one returns.
 Isaiah Williams is attempting to resume to his normal life, but the harrowing events from the woods continue to haunt him.
 And now a dark secret threatens to turn him into the monster he originally fled.